 Since my regression used the transformed critic reviews variable, Z, ranging from zero to infinity, the coefficients need to be adjusted in order to be interpreted in terms of the raw critic reviews data that ranges from zero to 100.
 This adjustment procedure is discussed in the appendix.
-None of the five focus variables are statistically significant in this regression.
-The converted value of the female coefficient is -1.96813 with a p-value of 0.914.
-This can be interpreted as saying films with a female protagonists are expected to get reviews from critics that are about two points lower than films with male protagonists.
+Like was the case with the regression on total gross, none of the five focus variables are statistically significant in this regression.
+The converted value of the female coefficient is - 1.96813 with a p-value of 0.914.
+This can be interpreted as meaning films with a female protagonists are expected to get reviews from critics that are about two points lower than films with male protagonists.
 Mean critic reviews is 53.51984, so this coefficient is almost 4% of mean critic reviews; thus female does have some economic significance, but this is basically irrelevant due to its lack of statistical significance.
+This negative coefficient on female was what I expected to find due to Lauzen (2019) in my literature review, but the coefficient is not statistically significant.

 The coefficient values for experience and experience squared have converted values of 0.23332 (p-value 0.853) and 0.01651 (p-value 0.507) respectively.
-These both comprise less than 1% of mean critic reviews and thus have no economic significance.
-The interaction term between female and experience has a converted value of 0.75830 with p-value 0.653 and makes up about 1.42% of average critic reviews, so this has minimal economic significance but again no statistical significance.
+These individually each comprise less than 1% of mean critic reviews and thus have no economic significance.
+The interaction term between female and experience has a converted value of 0.75830 with p-value 0.653 and makes up about 1.42% of average critic reviews, so this coefficient has basically no economic significance and again no statistical significance.
 Similarly, the interaction term between female and experience squared has no statistical significance, but it also has no economic significance - the coefficient is -0.02938 with p-value 0.653.
 The coefficients on experience and experience squared are both positive, but on the interaction terms the coefficient on female and experience is positive, and the coefficient on female and experience squared is negative.
-These signs indicate that for older female actors critic reviews are lower than for younger female actors, but the lack of significance does not allow me to make this assumption.
+These signs indicate that for older female actors critic reviews are lower than for younger female actors, but the lack of significance does not allow me to make this conclusion.

 Due to the fact that none of the five variables of focus are significant, the control variables are mostly the ones driving critic reviews in this regression.
-In the Actor Characteristics category the statistically significant coefficients are Oscar wins and Golden Globe nominations.
+In the Actor Characteristics category the statistically significant coefficients are Oscar wins and Golden Globes nominations.
 The signs on these coefficients are negative which was not what I expected, because I thought that actors who receive awards would also receive higher audience reviews.
 For Qualitative Film Characteristics I included animation, drama, fantasy, horror, short, other genre, release, R and other rating, and these are all statistically significant except for other genre and other rating (which makes sense, because these variables represent the non-significant ratings and genres).
 Specifically animation, short, and rerelease are very large in magnitude, and they are all positive.
 It is logical that rerelease would be positive, because if a film received positive reviews the first time it makes sense that it would be released again and continue to earn positive reviews.
 For Quantitative Film Characteristics, budget, opening theaters, and total theaters are all statistically significant, but they have no economic significance.